 2. Talk to Family: Parkinson’s affects everyone in the family.
 You may be concerned that telling your children you have Parkinson’s will cause undue worry.
 Fostering an open, honest and age-appropriate conversation early can help children understand PD-related changes and feel secure.

 3. Tell Your Employer When You are Ready.
 Many people with Young Onset Parkinson’s are still working.
 You decide when, with whom and how to share your diagnosis.
-The upcoming Expert Briefing: Work it Out: Managing Parkinson's in the Workplace on October 27 explores workplace rights and accommodations.

 4. Discover Community: Whether finding a support group, educational program or getting involved with a non-profit, there are many ways to connect with others living with PD.
 Consider joining the Parkinson’s Foundation online PD Conversations community, which features a Young Onset PD discussion group.